file-format/Docs/en/gis/geojson.md

 ```

-A feature properties can be a type of [JSON](http://json.org/) object contain single-depth key⇢ value mappings.
+A feature properties can be a type of [JSON](http://json.org/) object contain single-depth key value mappings.

 ### FeatureCollection ###

 At the top level of GeoJSON files, FeatureCollectionis the most common thing that  looks like:

 ```
 {